Ivo-Balbaert/The_Way_to_Jai/book/21_Memory_Allocators_and_Temporary_Storage.md

 */
 ```

 In line (1) we allocate 100 bytes which is never freed.
-Starting the leak detector in line (2), and showing its log report through line (3) shows that these 100 bytes, allocated in line number 4, were never freed.
+Starting the leak detector in line (3), and showing its log report through line (4) shows that these 100 bytes, allocated in line (1) were never freed.
+Line (3B) also gives raw data about the non-freed allocations, to be used/filtered in a report or graphic.
 If we do free them, we get the 2nd output.
+You can ask for a memory leak report at any time in the program.
+If the output is too verbose, there are ways to alleviate that (see modules/Basic/examples/memory_debugger.jai)

 **Exercise**
 Try this out on program 18.5_array_for.jai, without and with free (see leak_array_for.jai).